milkfirst/Music_Mixer/README.md

 # Singing Dino Land the Music Mixer

-Creating a Music Mixer called "Singing Dino Land" where the magical dinosaurs in the land make sounds altogether that create music!
+Creating a Music Mixer called "Singing Pet Land" where the magical zoo pets in the land make sounds altogether that create music!

 <img src="images/cat.png">